Ajani-C/Ajani-C.github.io/index.md

 Languages and Scripting: Python, C and Bash.
 Familiar Security Tools: ClamAV, Hashcat, John the Ripper, Nmap, Snort, Wazuh and Wireshark.

+# Projects

+### SIEM Deployment and Attack Simulation (Splunk on VM)

+For this project, I deployed a Splunk SIEM in a virtual machine environment and configured forwarder agents to collect logs from different systems.
+Once the SIEM was operational, I simulated attacks (such as brute force login attempts and port scans) to generate realistic security events.

+Using KQL queries, I analyzed the collected logs, detected malicious activity, and created custom dashboards to visualize security alerts.

+This project demonstrated how SIEM solutions help security analysts monitor environments, identify threats, and respond to incidents in real time.
+It also strengthened my skills in log collection, query writing, and attack detection.

+Key Tools: Splunk, Universal Forwarder Agents, VirtualBox/VMware, Kali Linux, Windows/Linux log sources Focus Areas: SIEM setup, log collection, attack simulation, KQL queries, security monitoring

+### Network Traffic Analysis with Wireshark

+For this project, I captured and analyzed network traffic to identify suspicious activity.
+Using Wireshark, I monitored packets, tracked anomalies, and documented findings such as unusual patterns that could indicate potential attacks.

+This project reinforced my understanding of how network packets reveal system behavior and taught me how to spot possible intrusions through careful analysis.

+Key Tools: Wireshark
+Focus Areas: Packet capture, anomaly detection, intrusion analysis

+### Password Cracking & Security

+In this project, I tested the strength of different passwords using Hashcat and John the Ripper.
+By demonstrating how quickly weak passwords can be cracked, I emphasized the importance of strong password practices and secure hashing methods.

+I concluded the project by developing guidelines for creating stronger passwords and implementing security policies that help organizations protect user credentials.

+Key Tools: Hashcat, John the Ripper, Linux CLI
+Focus Areas: Password security, hashing, security policies

 ____________________________________________

 Text can be **bold**, _italic_, ~~strikethrough~~ or `keyword`.